 Step 1: Create a Slack Account

 You can create a Slack account for free by visiting the Slack website or using an invite link someone else sent you.
-Slack supports multiple devices as well as web browsers.
+Slack supports multiple devices and web browsers.

 Follow the on-screen instructions to create a Slack account and successfully use Slack while working from home.